tchoi8/interviews/Hoja de Router/readme.md

 Q: You are going to start  a summer session on code poetry next week.
 Are you preparing some different materials for this special course?

 A: Yes.
 We are working on with new teachers and specific topic.
 Nick Montfort is teaching for the first time and he's bringing a great resource on code poetry.
+[More info](http://sfpc.io/summer2015/)

 # Second interview 8/7/2015